 Currently, the most efficient technology for producing a high titer of infectious, replication-incompetent lentiviral particles is based on transient, coordinated expression of a viral effector expression construct and plasmids carrying all the necessary packaging proteins delivered into packaging (also called "producer") cells (like HEK 293T) by simultaneous transfection with lentiviral expression and packaging plasmids.
-For more details on the packaging procedure see the pPACK-H1 Lentivector Packaging Kit user manual (available on SBI's website at www.systembio.com).
+For more details on the packaging procedure see the Lentivector Packaging Kit user manual (available on SBI's website at www.systembio.com).

-The pGF1 Response Reporter vectors can be packaged into VSV-G pseudotyped viral particles by co-transfection with the pPACK-H1 Lentiviral Packaging Plasmid Mix into HEK 239T cells (SBI, 293TN Producer Cell Line, Cat. # LV900A-1).
-Following transfection, the media contains the pseudoviral particles and can be concentrated by PEGit precipitation (or ultracentrifugation) using the protocol described in the Lentivector Packaging Kit (Cat. # LV500A-1).
+In order to provide a useful positive control for transduction, we packaged the pGZ reporter vectors into VSV-G pseudotyped viral particles by co-transfection with the pPACK-H1 Lentiviral Packaging Plasmid Mix into HEK 239T cells (SBI, 293TN Producer Cell Line, Cat. # LV900A-1).
+Following transfection, we collected the media containing the pseudoviral particles and concentrated them by PEGit precipitation using the protocol described in the Lentivector Packaging Kit (Cat. # LV500A-1).
+A CMV promoter positive control can be purchased separately (SR501VA-1).